Summer Camp

-The workshop is a unique event that brings together top researchers and policy makers from the North and the South to discuss recent theoretical and empirical advances in International Economics and Finance.
+These workshops are unique events that bring together top researchers and policy makers from the North and the South to discuss recent theoretical and empirical advances in International Economics and Finance.
 The goal of these meetings is to gain a better understanding of the macroeconomic problems faced by Latin American countries and to encourage research on the subject.
-The program's format will be similar to that of our past meetings.
-We will discuss nine academic papers in closed seminar style sessions and there will be some sessions of a less technical nature open to a broader audience on April 8th, 2010.
+The program’s format will be similar to that of our past meetings.
+We will discuss approximately ten academic papers in closed seminar style sessions and there will be some sessions of a less technical nature open to a broader audience.

 We welcome papers on International Economics, Macroeconomics and Finance that address issues of relevance for the economies of Latin America.
 Some topics of special interest are:

-• The 2007-9 Global Financial Crisis and its effects on emerging economies
+• Capital flows and their effects on emerging economies

 • Monetary policy in emerging economies